 - Power strip covers (for extension cords)

-Place them on EVERY VISIBLE OUTLET in all of the rooms inside the house.
+Place outlet covers on EVERY VISIBLE OUTLET in all of the rooms inside the house.

-For the power strip cover, you can try the one that we’ve found.
+For the power strip cover, you can try Safety 1st’s power strip cover.
 It’s such a steal!

 Besides electrical outlets, you’ll also have to be wary about tangled electrical cords from appliances and phone chargers.
 They’re small stuff, but nonetheless can be a choking hazard.

 What to do about it?